web-platform-tests/wpt/docs/_writing-tests/index.md

   everything else.
 They are built with the testharness.js unit testing framework, and consist of assertions written in JavaScript.

-* WebDriver tests are written in Python and test [the WebDriver browser automation protocol](https://w3c.github.io/webdriver/)
+* WebDriver tests are written in Python using [pytest](https://docs.pytest.org/en/latest/) and test [the WebDriver browser automation protocol](https://w3c.github.io/webdriver/)

 * [Manual tests][manual] are used as a last resort for anything that can't be